yegor256/blog/_posts/2024/jun/2024-06-09-patent-claim.md

 $7,700 in 11 years.
 Not cheap, huh?

 Now, the breadth.
-Consider two _patent claims_:
+Consider three _patent claims_:

-* "An apparatus comprising a file reader; a file writer; and a compressor."
+* "An apparatus consisting of a file reader; a file writer; and a compressor."
 * "A file compressing method comprising a reader of JPEG files;
   a probability distribution calculator;